 - Traumatising content

-A world of Monsters follows a monster and humans in a system word with a Buddhist/Hindu philosophy.
+Also known as I Reincarnated as an Immortal Caterpillar, the story follows a monster and humans in a system word with a Buddhist/Hindu philosophy.
 The System is especially influenced by this philosophy.

 Not for trauma survivors.